 Which company should I choose for nighttime aligner treatment?

 SmileDirectClub, Byte, NewSmile, and AlignerCo’s nighttime treatments are all safe and effective, but we recommend Byte.
 By providing efficient average treatment times, a lifetime guarantee, and excellent customer service, they’ve developed one of the best clear aligner treatments out there.

 How long do I need to wear my aligners each night?

 10+ hours.
 We realize that you probably don’t sleep for ten hours, so just pop them in a couple of hours before bed and you’ll be good to go.

 Can I switch from daytime to nighttime aligners mid-treatment?

-SmileDirectClub allows you to change treatment schedules in the middle of your treatment since both options use the same aligners.
-This isn’t an option for byte, since they use a different type of aligner for nighttime treatment.
-AlignerCo doesn’t say whether they allow mid-treatment switches, so it’s best to ask them directly if you’re considering it.
+SmileDirectClub might let you change treatment schedules in the middle of your treatment since both options use the same aligners.
+Byte won’t, since they use a different type of aligner for nighttime treatment.
+NewSmile and AlignerCo don’t say whether they allow mid-treatment switches, so it’s best to ask them directly if you’re considering it.